kandekore/Javascript-Quiz/README.md

 - [Express](https://expressjs.com/) - Backend framework.
 - [MongoDB](https://www.mongodb.com/) - Database used.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 ## License

 This project is licensed under the MIT License

-Remember to replace placeholders (like `https://github.com/yourgithubusername/javascript-quiz-app.git` and `**Your Name**`) with your actual repository URL and your name.
-Also, if you have specific tests or deployment steps, don't forget to add those details in the respective sections.